-1. Position and livestock numbers will be unfolded, uniform size and will be drawn from a smooth interior, round container.

-2. Bucking horses cannot be used in both the saddle bronc riding and the bareback riding at the same rodeo.

-3. All Roughstock will be drawn one (1) performance at a time.
+- Position and livestock numbers will be unfolded, uniform size and will be drawn from a smooth interior, round container. - Bucking horses cannot be used in both the saddle bronc riding and the bareback riding at the same rodeo. - All Roughstock will be drawn one (1) performance at a time.
 (Same as the Timed Events) and the results of said drawing will be posted at least one (1) hour before the first performance.
-No more than three (3) animals per event per performance may be held out of the rerides. \\\ Clarification: \\\ Drawing all stock at one time is an option.
+No more than three (3) animals per event per performance may be held out of the rerides.

+Clarification:

+Drawing all stock at one time is an option.
-4. In all riding events, no new animals will be put in the draw, unless previously bucked.

-5. All stock and contestants for the events are to be posted one (1) hour in advance of each performance.
-6. No contestant may compete on the same head of stock twice in the same event at the same rodeo.
+- In all riding events, no new animals will be put in the draw, unless previously bucked.
+It is recommended all rough stock be previously bucked with a live body and be device only. - All stock and contestants for the events are to be posted one (1) hour in advance of each performance. - 6.
+No contestant may compete on the same head of stock twice in the same event at the same rodeo.
 Should the same animal be drawn, judges will draw another animal for contestant.
 (Exception: In a one head team roping, it is permissible for one member of a team who is entered twice to draw the same animal.)

-7. All stock is to be drawn for by at least one (1) judge.
+- All stock is to be drawn for by at least one

+judge.
 Judge to be available at designated time.
 Drawing must be done so that any entrant may witness the drawing if he desires.
-Stock must be drawn in all timed events.

-8. TIMED EVENT DRAW: The runs on the cattle will be kept even throughout the go-round.
-When there is more than one go-round, all animals will be put back into the draw at the beginning of each goround (even runs on the cattle is waived).
-A head of stock cannot be drawn twice until each animal has been drawn once, or three times before twice etc. Only in a performance where cattle would run twice during the same performance does the judge not draw from the total number of animals in the herd or the balance of the herd in order to keep the runs even.
+Stock must be drawn in all timed events. - 8.
+TIMED EVENT DRAW: The runs on the cattle will be kept even throughout the go-round.
+When there is more than one go-round, all animals will be put back into the draw at the beginning of each go-round (even runs on the cattle is waived).
+A head of stock cannot be drawn twice until each animal has been drawn once, or three times before twice etc. Only in a performance where cattle would run twice during the same performance does the judge not draw from the total number of animals in the herd or the balance of the herd in order. to keep the runs even.
 Cattle out in the same performance are held out of that performance only.
 Slack Draw: Once the runs on all cattle have been made even, the complete herd goes back into the draw.
 The performance will be drawn and all slack will be drawn after the performance, no matter how many cattle are in the pen.
 All timed event stock is to be run in order including slack.
 Exceptions will be made for splits riding the same horse if splits are done before the rodeo.
+An extra may be drawn in the timed event during a performance in order that rodeo may progress in a timely manner.
+If extra is not used it will go back in the next draw to keep the runs even.
+If original draw is not used (providing it's not injured) It must go back in the next draw to keep runs even, Extra should not be drawn in slack.
+If extras are drawn, they must be used if needed (Bring an original back is not an option).